innot/argparseDecorator/README.rst

 to mark any function as a command and to generate the ArgumentParser from the function signature.

-Here is an example for using ArgParseDecorator to create a 'ls' command stub:
+Here is an example for using ArgParseDecorator to create a hypothetical 'ls' command:

 .. code-block:: python

     from __future__ import annotations      # required for Python 3.7 - 3.9.
-Python 3.10+ has this included
+Not required for Python 3.10+
     from argparsedecorator import *         # import the ArgParseDecorator API

     parser = ArgParseDecorator()